-If performed properly, electrolytic marking leaves the structure of the steel undamaged and causes no corrosion.
-The resulting mark is crisp, high-definition, and permanent – it can only be removed mechanically through grinding.
+Electrolytic marking leaves the structure of the steel undamaged and causes no corrosion.
+The resulting mark is crisp, high-definition, and permanent – it can only be removed mechanically (grinding or using scotch brite).

 The mark may only fade if the surface of the metal comes into contact with strong acids and chemicals.

-Unlike the AC process, DC etching/marking removes a portion of the upper metal layer and results in an incised light/white mark on the metal surface.
+Unlike the AC process, DC etching removes a portion of the upper metal layer and results in an incised light/white mark on the metal surface.

 The etching depth is majorly influenced by the duration of the etching process and the strength of the machine (power unit) used.
 Typical figure is usually around 0, 0003 of an inch (0, 0076 mm) but this can be adjusted based on different production needs.